 “Carving Place out of Non-Place: Luis Rafael Sánchez’s ‘La guagua aérea’ and Post-National Space,” Chasqui: revista de literatura latinoamericana (May 2018).

 “Interventionism, Migration and Diaspora: Central American Literature Beyond the Isthmus,” Teaching Central American Literature in a Global Context, eds.
-Mónica Albizúrez and Gloria E. Chacón (Under Review, Modern Language Association of America).
+Mónica Albizúrez and Gloria E. Chacón (Accepted, Modern Language Association of America).